Patty has enjoyed traveling between Canada and the USA for over 20 years and always finds something fascinating to report.

 United States National Forests

-America maintains many more National Forests than is realized by our citizenry and guests.
+America maintains many more National Forests than is commonly known by our citizenry and guests.
 These large forest are some of the best places to begin a tour of fall foliage.
-Some of these national forests are within national parks, scenic highways, and adjacent destinations, with few suggestions for enjoying these places in th autumn listed below.
+Some of these national forests are within national parks, scenic highways, and adjacent destinations, with few suggestions for enjoying these places in the autumn listed below.

 New England Foliage Tours